 6.5.2.3 EVM frame structure for measurement

-EVM shall be evaluated for each NR carrier over all allocated resource blocks and downlink subframes.
-Different modulation schemes listed in table 6.5.2.2-1 shall be considered for rank 1.

 For NR, for all bandwidths, the EVM measurement shall be performed for each NR carrier over all allocated resource blocks and downlink subframes within 10 ms measurement periods.
 The boundaries of the EVM measurement periods need not be aligned with radio frame boundaries.

-EVM measurements start on the third symbol of a slot (l=2) when the first symbol of that slot is a downlink symbol.

 9.6.2.2 Minimum Requirement for BS type 1-O

 For BS type 1-O, the EVM levels of each NR carrier for different modulation schemes on PDSCH outlined in table 6.5.2.2-1 shall be met.
 Requirements shall be the same as subclause 6.5.2.2 and follow EVM frame structure from subclause 6.5.2.3.